pendoragon/harbor/Deploy/kubernetes/README.md

 - nopull($2):nopull prevents script from pulling nginx and registry.Default value is 'false'

-These images will be built or pulled(tags are decided by version):
+These images will be built or pulled(Tags are decided by version):
 - harbor/ui:version
 - harbor/jobservice:version
 - harbor/mysql:version
 - harbor/registry:version
 - harbor/nginx:version

-You can put these images into all kubernetes minions or a docker registry which your cluster can find it.
+You can put these images into all kubernetes minions or a docker registry where your cluster can pull them.

 Building dependencies:
 - Deploy/jsminify.sh